Summary of Generation 6

 Not being allowed to leave the Country could not seem like a big deal, but to me it was.
 We were planning to return back to Sim City, to Maki's and Lily's old friends and loved places, and to that vibrant artistic scene.
 But we would not have been able to, and it was all my fault.

 I was sure that Maki would have gotten mad at me, I messed up with all our plans.
 Instead, her disappointment was insignificant in respect to what she had gained.
-After years spent living with the weight of Hotaru's presence on our backs, something we became so accustomed to not even noticing anymore, we were finally free to live our lives, and to look forwards.
+After years spent living with the weight of Hotaru's presence on our backs, something we became so accustomed to not even noticing anymore, we were finally free to live our lives, and to look forward.
 And Maki seemed to have very clear ideas about what she wanted.

 She asked me to marry her, can you believe it, my dear diary?
 At first, I really couldn't.
 But she told me this many times, told me about how I focus so much on not disappointing others to forget how much I am actually worth, that she couldn't hope for anything better.
 Yet, to me that day still felt so incredible and unforgettable, I'm really thankful to her, for everything.